/* Rambling Owl addition to remove page titles from blogs */

 We reached a small patch of woodland just as the sun broke through the lowering clouds, doing little to improve the temperature but at least making everything look a little more cheerful.
 Colin had donned his Worlds-Worst-Ninja hat to keep the cold wind away from his ears but then announced that it was making his head uncomfortably warm; a dilemma he was forced to live with throughout the days walking as the chilly blustering wind was a constant and unwelcome companion.

-was busily spending some of his vast wealth planting around 20,000 acres of broadleaved woodland across south Warwickshire.
+For the next hour or so we followed bridleways that threaded between fields and plantations of saplings, there was an information board alongside each tree nursery with the same face etched above the blurb.
+We learned that one Felix Dennis, a rags-to-riches multi-millionaire, was busily spending some of his wealth planting around 20,000 acres of broadleaved woodland across south Warwickshire.
 This highly commendable project was, apparently, something very close to his heart and I suppose it’s one of the better ways of leaving a legacy behind you for generations to come.
 Mr. Dennis seems to be quite a character; born into poverty, making his fortune in publishing (which also landed him in prison for publishing obscene material in Oz magazine), a poet, humanitarian, and philanthropist.
 Considering the fact that he is one of the UK’s richest men I’d never heard of him until today but it’s nice to know that there are still people around who hold onto their values despite amassing a fortune.
-It’s quite an altruistic project he’s launched because of course he will never live to see his forests mature: A hundred years from now walkers will cross this section of the Heart Of England way under the leafy boughs of oak and chestnut - on the downside, what those walkers of the future will lose are the open views into Gloucestershire which Colin and I enjoyed.
+It’s quite an altruistic project he’s launched because of course he will never live to see his forests mature: A hundred years from now walkers will cross this section of the Heart Of England way under the leafy boughs of oak and chestnut.
+On the downside what those walkers of the future will lose are the open views into Gloucestershire which Colin and I enjoyed.

 We descended from the farmhouse and its lofty (but exposed) position and reached a road which we followed for a while before striking off across more fields.
 Colin had picked out an object in the distance and pointed it out to me, trying to determine its purpose.
 It was a tall structure, poking up above the tree-line and seemingly at odds with its environment and to me it looked like the sort of ATC tower seen at airports – though this seemed an unlikely explanation.
 It grew steadily larger as we crossed a series of fields and reached the outskirts of the town of Alcester.